Brazilian lawmaker denouncing vaccine deal wears bullet-proof vest to hearing | Politics

 "There is nothing wrong with the Covaxin contract, there is no overpricing," he said at a news conference in the interior of São Paulo.
 The president, who was elected on an anti-graft platform, added that his enemies were trying to stain his government with unfounded accusations of corruption.

 "I am incorruptible," he said.
-The allegations regarding the Bharat contract threatens to damage Bolsonaro's pledge of zero tolerance for corruption in his government.
+The allegations regarding the Bharat contract threaten to damage Bolsonaro's pledge of zero tolerance for corruption in his government.

 The coordinator of the Senate inquiry has called for protection for the Miranda brothers, and also for the owners of the Brazilian company Precisa Medicamentos, which acts as an intermediary for Bharat.
 The contract is being probed by federal prosecutors and lawmakers to see why the government struck a speedy agreement with Bharat after COVID-19 vaccine offers from Pfizer Inc at a lower price were ignored.